Self-assessments can help you find out if your feelings and behaviors may be related to treatable conditions.

 The results of these brief questionnaires won’t tell you for sure whether you have a specific condition, but they may indicate whether it’s a good idea to see a professional or connect with other resources for further assessment and information.

 These results are completely anonymous and confidential, and none of your answers will be stored or sent anywhere.

 If you’re wondering about your feelings of sadness or depression, this brief, anonymous screening will help you assess whether it’s a good idea to see a professional to learn about your options.

-If you’ve experienced any type of trauma — whether as a civilian or in the military — this screening will help you see if you might have symptoms related to PTSD.
-This short list of anonymous questions can help you determine if you need to speak to a professional for further assessment and information.
+If you’ve experienced any type of trauma — whether as a civilian or in the military — this screening will help you see whether you might have symptoms related to PTSD.
+This short list of anonymous questions can help you determine whether you need to speak to a professional for further assessment and information.

 If you’re wondering whether you have a problem with alcohol, this brief, anonymous screening can help you assess whether you need to connect with resources.